-As per researchers, Alien Species become invasive when they get intentionally or unintentionally introduced outside of their natural habitats, where they compete effectively with native species and disrupt the ecological equilibrium.
+As per researchers, Invasive Alien Species become harmful when they get intentionally or unintentionally introduced outside of their natural habitats, where they compete effectively with native species and disrupt the ecological equilibrium.

-Invading species tend to have just a narrow subset of predicted characteristics.
-Many identical traits are observed in noninvasive species, necessitating alternative explanations.
-The following are common Alien Invasive Species character traits -
+Invasive Alien Species tend to have just a narrow subset of predicted characteristics.
+Many identical traits are observed in non-invasive species, necessitating alternative explanations.

 - Excellent dispersal ability